In keeping with the provisions of F.S.S.30.231, this is to advise that effective July 1, 2009, and the following fee schedule will be applicable.

 - The Sheriff will only levy and advertise on the property described in the Instructions for Levy, so it is important that the description of the property be complete and accurate.

-- When the property has been levied upon, the Sheriff must advertise it as a legal advertisement in the newspaper once a week for four (4) consecutive weeks prior to the sale.
-The cost of the legal advertisement is deducted from the deposit.
+- When the property has been levied upon, the Sheriff must advertise it as a legal advertisement in the newspaper once a week for four (4) consecutive weeks before the sale.
+The cost of the legal publication is deducted from the deposit.

 - The defendant may pay off the Execution any time after the levy and before the sale by paying the amount owed, plus any court costs, and Sheriff’s fees and costs.